Tushar-Pillay/certifications-and-courses/SQL/README.md

-# 🧮 SQL Certifications & Projects
+# 🧮 SQL Certifications

-This section contains certifications and learning projects focused on **Structured Query Language (SQL)** and relational database concepts.
+This section contains certifications focused on **Structured Query Language (SQL)** and relational database concepts.

 📂 **Structure:** Each course is organized into its own folder.